 Explore Science Related Questions

 The public may visit the Library Reading Room between 1 p.m. and 4 p.m.
 Tuesday through Friday.
 Please check our online catalog to begin your research and view the library's holdings.
-Appointments are strongly encouraged for utilizing Library collections.
+Appointments are required for utilizing Library collections.
 To make an appointment to use the Library's collections, please send an email to: email@example.com or call the reference desk at 312-665-7887 between 1-4pm, Tuesday-Friday.

 The Main Library is located in a non-public area on The Field Museum’s third floor.
 As all collections are located in closed stacks, visitors must submit a request for material to the staff member on duty for retrieval and use in the Reading Room.
 As the library's collections do circulate in the museum among staff, it is essential that you check our online catalog and submit a list of titles you wish to view before visiting the library.

 Upon arrival at the museum, please inform the guest relations staff member or protection services officer that you wish to visit the library.
 They will call and a staff member will come downstairs to greet you.
 Having the reference desk extension (x7887) will expedite this process.
 If you are only visiting the library, you do not have to pay admission to the museum.